TheRenegadeCoder/sample-programs-website/docs/languages/bash/index.md

 match a wildcard expression.

 Beyond that, Bash is ubiquitous in the Linux/Unix/Mac communities.
-After all, it’s the standard shell on most systems.
+After all, it's the standard shell on most systems.
 In fact, it even has support on Windows 10.
 That means shell scripts are fairly portable.
-However, users will have to pay attention to code that doesn’t conform the Bourne shell standards.
+However, users will have to pay attention to code that doesn't conform the Bourne shell standards.

-You’d be hard pressed to find a popular system that doesn’t support Bash today.
+You'd be hard pressed to find a popular system that doesn't support Bash today.
 Even Jenkins, a continuous integration utility, supports Bash scripting during builds.